Elizabeth Warren's Ideas for New Taxes Aren't Funny

-Say what you want about "Saturday Night Live," that it may not be the barometer of our humor it once was, but it can still make a point with stunning accuracy.
+Say what you want about "Saturday Night Live."
+It may not be the barometer of our humor it once was, but it can still make a point with stunning accuracy.

 Take the classic parody featuring Phil Hartman, Kevin Nealon, and David Spade in a group of men rattling off a bunch of cringe-worthy intentions — like telling the wife about an affair even though it's over — before playing a pickup basketball game.
 The product?
 Bad Idea Jeans.

-We often see politicians doing the same thing, only with a straight face and true intentions, like Massachusetts Democrat Sen. Elizabeth Warren.
-On June 17, she gave a speech on tax policy that would fit right in with the ideas tossed off in the SNL ad.
+We often see politicians doing the same thing, only with a straight face and true intentions, like Sen. Elizabeth Warren, D-Mass.
+On June 17, she gave a speech on tax policy that would fit right in with the ideas tossed off in the "SNL" ad.

 If she intended to win the support of focus groups that like to hear calls for tax increases on billionaires and corporations to get them to pay their "fair share," she hit the mark on the nose.
 What that is, however, is code for taxing the heck out of them, regardless of the impact on workers, job creation, economic growth, and U.S. prosperity.